iyeme-dev/home-staging/README.md

 The project improves the decision-making experience for clients.
 This makes it easier for them to understand, engage with, and invest in home staging services.

 # Design
-The website is built using HTML5, CSS3, and Bootstrap 5, ensuring responsiveness, and a modern visual appeal across all devices.
+The website consist of 3 pages which are linked with a simple navigation menu that is user friendly and responsive across different screen sizes.
+It is built using HTML5, CSS3, and Bootstrap 5, ensuring responsiveness, and a modern visual appeal.

-### Visual Design Choices
+### Brand Colours

 Color Palette: Neutral and elegant tones that reflect the calm, clean aesthetic of the home staging site.